n0v4c4n3/SCIM-Client/README.md

 SCIM-Client
 ===========

-ANII branch of SCIM client with UMA authorization.
+ANII SCIM client branch with UMA authorization.
 SCIM is a specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging this schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.